Ice dance scoring with live results

 **Deductions**: Deductions in ice dance follow similar principles to other figure skating disciplines. **Falls** result in deductions: a fall by one partner costs **-1.0**, while a fall by both partners costs **-2.0**.
 Other common deductions include **-1.00 for time violations** (program too long or short), **-1.00 for costume or prop violations**, **-2.00 for an illegal element or movement** (such as a lift exceeding the time limit or a jump of more than one revolution), and **-5.00 for an interruption in excess of the allowed time**.
 The referee applies all deductions, which are documented in the detailed scoring protocols.

-The complexity of ice dance scoring — with its emphasis on PCS, dance-specific elements, and nuanced level calls — generates substantial data for every competition.
+The complexity of ice dance scoring — with its emphasis on PCS, dance-specific elements, and nuanced level calls, generates substantial data for every competition.
 ISU-sanctioned events require dedicated IJS software for official TES/PCS/GOE calculations and element-level scoring.
-For club, development, and regional events that use criteria-based judging, JudgeMate offers a practical digital alternative: organizers define custom scoring criteria with configurable weights, judges enter scores on any device in real time, and the system produces live leaderboard updates, multi-judge averaged results with extreme score elimination, and professional PDF/Excel exports.
-JudgeMate does not replicate the ISU Judging System, but it delivers reliable, transparent scoring infrastructure for ice dance events that operate outside the official IJS framework.
+For club, development, and regional events that use criteria-based judging, JudgeMate runs the panel digitally: organizers define custom scoring criteria with configurable weights, judges enter scores on any device in real time, and the system publishes live leaderboards, multi-judge averages with high/low drop, and PDF/Excel exports.
+JudgeMate is not an ISU Judging System replacement, but it handles scoring cleanly for ice dance events outside the official IJS framework.

 Ice dancing is a discipline within figure skating that emphasizes rhythm, musicality, edge work, and intricate footwork over jumps and throws.
 Unlike singles and pairs skating, ice dance prohibits jumps of more than one revolution and restricts lifts to a maximum of shoulder height — placing the focus squarely on skating skills, musical interpretation, and the partnership between two skaters.
 Couples perform choreographed routines evaluated by judges using the ISU Judging System, with elements including pattern dances, twizzle sequences, rotational lifts, and complex step sequences.

 Because ice dance judging places exceptional weight on Program Component Scores and evaluates dance-specific elements such as pattern dances and twizzle sequences, competition organizers need reliable scoring technology.
 For ISU-sanctioned events, dedicated IJS software handles official TES/PCS/GOE calculations.
-For club, development, and regional competitions, JudgeMate provides flexible criteria-based digital scoring — with configurable judging criteria, multi-judge averaging, live leaderboards, and electronic scorecards on any device — delivering accuracy and transparency from the Rhythm Dance through the Free Dance.
+For club, development, and regional competitions, JudgeMate runs criteria-based scoring for these events: configurable criteria, multi-judge averaging, live leaderboards, and electronic scorecards on any device, from the Rhythm Dance through the Free Dance.

 Major Ice Dance Competitions and Championships